 Membership in the SUNRiSE Society for 2018 is only 25 EUR !

 1st SUNRISE Training courses "Stem Cells in Solid Tumors: From Biology to Therapeutics" - June 19-20, 2018, Montpellier

 This training will take place over two consecutive days and will address the rich and innovative field that represents the stem cells of solid cancers.
 Technical, fundamental and clinical aspects will be developed in order to offer a complete vision of the role of stem cells in cancer initiation, metastatic evolution, and tumor relapse.
-Opening of registrations mid-January 2018, limited places (25).
-For more information please visit the Cancéropole GSO web site.
+For more information and to register (before the 27th of april 2018) : Cancéropole GSO web site.

 Our next SUNRISE meeting will be organized in 2019 in Nice (Chateau de Valrose).
 Confirmed speakers are John Dick (University Health Network, Toronto, Ontario) and Julio A. Aguirre-Ghiso (Icahn School of Medicine at Mount Sinai, New York) !
 We will be happy to get your suggestions and contributions for the scientific program and organization to enhance CSC networking.
 Please do not hesitate to contact us to share your suggestions and ideas.

 Support this initiative : make an online donation !